phazejeff/MinecraftGPT/README.md

 # Minecraft GPT
-A fabric mod that allows ChatGPT to build structures
+A fabric mod that allows ChatGPT to build structures.
+You can download [Fabric here](https://fabricmc.net/use/installer/)

 ### Usage